 The Midnight sun is another incredible natural phenomenon in Alaska in the summer months in the areas north of the Arctic Circle.
 It simply means that the sun doesn’t set.
 It remains visible at the local midnight and during the whole night in some places.

 This means that Alaska receives more sunlight in spring and summer than any other US state and most other parts of the world.
 On the other hand, the opposite phenomenon, the Polar night, also occurs.
 During winters, the sun stays below the horizon throughout the day.
 The 24-hour daylight during summer and 24-hour darkness during winter make Alaska a somewhat mysterious, even strange place.

 At the Arctic Pole, the midnight sun occurs for six months, continuously and without a break.
 The further you move south, the less time the midnight sun is visible.
 Barrow, Alaska’s northernmost community, has had 24-hour daylight for more than two months, between May 10 and August 2.

 “Only” about one-third of Alaska lies above the Arctic Circle, so only this part of Alaska experiences this phenomenon.
 However, even the most southern part of Alaska has more than 17 hours of daylight in June.

 Dog sledding, or dog mushing, is one of the things Alaska is known for.
-It was once the primary mode of transportation, but today it’s a fun activity and the state official sport.
-However, more than a sport of a way of transportation, dog mushing is a tradition.
+It was once the primary mode of transportation, but today it’s a fun activity and the state’s official sport.
+However, more than a sport or a way of transportation, dog mushing is a tradition.
 It is part of Alaska’s history and culture.